Fighting a Chargeback (Representment)

 Is This Worth Your Time?

-Your time has a cost.
-If you're a solo founder earning $75/hour equivalent, a 30-minute response on a $40 chargeback costs more than the chargeback itself.
-Use this framework:
+Your time costs money.
+If you're a solo founder worth $75/hour, a 30-minute response on a $40 chargeback costs more than the chargeback does.
+So:

-- Under $50: Probably not worth it, unless you have delivery proof ready to upload in under 5 minutes.
+- Under $50: probably not worth it, unless you've got delivery proof ready to upload in under 5 minutes.

 - $150-$500: Yes, fight it.
 Spend up to 30 minutes building your evidence package.